Kotlin/kotlin-jupyter/docs/README-STUB.md

 ### Kotlin version support

-The Kotlin Kernel for notebooks works with Kotlin versions starting from 1.9.23.
+The latest version of the Kotlin Kernel for notebooks uses the Kotlin compiler of version [[kotlin_version]].

 ### Jupyter environments